What is a rooftop solar power system?

 Structurally, it consists of a box-girder or truss system made of galvanized steel that runs parallel to the ridge across the roof.
 The modules are mounted on this secondary support structure, not on the existing roof.
 An air gap remains between the beams and the existing roof surface, which additionally improves rear ventilation of the modules—a side effect that increases the specific yield by a few percent.

-Solar Mandate: What are the requirements in your state?
+Solar Mandate: What Applies in Your State

 Solar Mandate for Non-Residential Buildings in Germany (Overview, as of Q1 2026)